Archrock, Inc. (NYSE:AROC) Shares Sold by Ethic Inc.

-Ethic Inc. trimmed its holdings in Archrock, Inc. (NYSE:AROC) by 7.7% in the third quarter, according to its most recent disclosure with the SEC.
-The fund owned 23,737 shares of the energy company’s stock after selling 1,972 shares during the period.
-Ethic Inc.’s holdings in Archrock were worth $128,000 at the end of the most recent reporting period.
+Ethic Inc. lowered its position in Archrock, Inc. (NYSE:AROC) by 7.7% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 23,737 shares of the energy company’s stock after selling 1,972 shares during the quarter.
+Ethic Inc.’s holdings in Archrock were worth $128,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Bank of America Corp DE increased its holdings in shares of Archrock by 59.6% in the second quarter.
-Bank of America Corp DE now owns 5,192,536 shares of the energy company’s stock valued at $33,699,000 after purchasing an additional 1,939,567 shares during the period.
-State Street Corp increased its stake in Archrock by 8.3% in the 1st quarter.
-State Street Corp now owns 4,699,162 shares of the energy company’s stock valued at $17,669,000 after buying an additional 359,369 shares during the period.
-Blackstone Group Inc purchased a new position in Archrock during the 2nd quarter worth $10,546,000.
-Nordea Investment Management AB lifted its stake in shares of Archrock by 99.2% in the 2nd quarter.
-Nordea Investment Management AB now owns 1,247,138 shares of the energy company’s stock worth $8,044,000 after acquiring an additional 621,190 shares during the period.
-Finally, William Blair Investment Management LLC boosted its holdings in shares of Archrock by 0.5% in the second quarter.
-William Blair Investment Management LLC now owns 966,326 shares of the energy company’s stock valued at $6,271,000 after acquiring an additional 4,391 shares in the last quarter.
-Institutional investors and hedge funds own 73.26% of the company’s stock.
+Several other hedge funds have also recently bought and sold shares of AROC.
+FMR LLC lifted its holdings in shares of Archrock by 29.0% during the second quarter.
+FMR LLC now owns 543,016 shares of the energy company’s stock worth $3,524,000 after purchasing an additional 122,200 shares during the period.
+First Trust Advisors LP lifted its stake in shares of Archrock by 89.0% in the 2nd quarter.
+First Trust Advisors LP now owns 329,819 shares of the energy company’s stock worth $2,141,000 after acquiring an additional 155,266 shares during the period.
+New York State Teachers Retirement System boosted its holdings in shares of Archrock by 12.7% in the second quarter.
+New York State Teachers Retirement System now owns 181,319 shares of the energy company’s stock valued at $1,177,000 after acquiring an additional 20,500 shares in the last quarter.
+Strs Ohio increased its stake in shares of Archrock by 29.4% during the second quarter.
+Strs Ohio now owns 239,200 shares of the energy company’s stock worth $1,552,000 after acquiring an additional 54,400 shares during the period.
+Finally, Ellevest Inc. raised its holdings in Archrock by 256.8% during the second quarter.
+Ellevest Inc. now owns 19,365 shares of the energy company’s stock worth $126,000 after purchasing an additional 13,937 shares in the last quarter.
+73.26% of the stock is owned by institutional investors and hedge funds.

-Archrock (NYSE:AROC) last issued its earnings results on Thursday, July 30th.
-The energy company reported ($0.20) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.10 by ($0.30).
-The company had revenue of $220.32 million during the quarter, compared to analysts’ expectations of $236.82 million.
-Archrock had a negative net margin of 2.61% and a positive return on equity of 9.65%.
-Equities research analysts expect that Archrock, Inc. will post 0.34 EPS for the current fiscal year.
+Archrock (NYSE:AROC) last announced its quarterly earnings results on Thursday, July 30th.
+The energy company reported ($0.20) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.10 by ($0.30).
+The firm had revenue of $220.32 million for the quarter, compared to analysts’ expectations of $236.82 million.
+Archrock had a positive return on equity of 9.65% and a negative net margin of 2.61%.
+Analysts predict that Archrock, Inc. will post 0.34 EPS for the current year.

 Archrock Profile